aubreymoore/Guam-CRB-Damage-Map-2021-05/press-release-roadside.md

 Prepared by Aubrey Moore, May 22, 2021

-## Bimonthly island-wide roadside image surveys indicate that one in five of coconut palms on Guam show signs of attack by coconut rhinoceros beetles (CRB).
+## Bimonthly island-wide roadside image surveys indicate that one in five coconut palms on Guam show signs of attack by coconut rhinoceros beetles (CRB).

 ![](timeline.png)